patelmeet02/ground-level-prediction-of-o3-and-no2-gases/prototype/readme.txt

-Refer to the attached code and datasets
+Refer to the "code.ipynb" file for source code.